-I sat down to dinner last December with two old friends.
+I sat down to dinner recently with two old friends.
 John, Richard and I chose Little Italy not only because we love the food but because John and I used to work for the Gialopsoses, who opened the restaurant in 1984.
 Having dinner there was an amazing experience.
 Visiting with our old friends — taking in the familiar sights and sounds and smells — helped me to realize how much the family has grown on me since I left many years ago.

 I met Spiros and PJ in the summer of 1994, when I was in need of work and Little Italy of servers.
 I had no inkling of what was in store for me.
 I have only a tiny bit of Mediterranean heritage (a bit of Bulgarian on my father’s side), but I am very much like Greeks and Italians when it comes to food.
 I partake of it with almost religious passion.
 I have never been a strongly disciplined person, and when I suddenly found myself spending 40 hours a week around Spiros’s cooking, I didn’t even put up a fight.